This free IQ test online exam provides a rough,

 unofficial measure of your intelligence quotient (IQ).
 The test takes 20 minutes to complete.

-To begin, click the Small, Medium, or Large link under the picture at left.
+To begin, click the Small, Medium, or Large link under the picture of the game.
 This opens the IQ test in a pop-up window.

 While this IQ exam is supposedly based on the real Stanford-Binet intelligence test, it is not an official intelligence exam.